hybridgroup/cylon-sphero/README.md

   * For git help see [progit](http://git-scm.com/book) which is an awesome (and free) book on git

 ## Release History

+Version 0.8.0 - Update for cylon 0.11.0, migrated to pure JS

 Version 0.7.0 - Update for cylon 0.10.0, add calibration commands